rubenvannieuwpoort/posts/heapsort.md

 	// assumes that left and right nodes of this element are roots of max-heaps void max_heapify(int i, double *array, int n) {
 		// index of largest element of array[i], array[left(i)], array[right(i)]
-		// for now we assume it's the root of the subtree, array[i]) int idx_largest = i;
+		// for now we assume it’s the root of the subtree, array[i]) int idx_largest = i;

 		// set idx_largest to the index of the largest element